ZukoHeiwa/npm-nextjs-app-demo/README.md

 npm -v
 ```

-Otherwise ddownload here https://nodejs.org/en, after you can start with:
+Otherwise download here https://nodejs.org/en, after you can start with:

 1. Clone the repository: